 A total of 230 patients from four international centers were recruited into a prospective RSA and clinical outcomes study (Table 1).
 The patients were diagnosed with primary osteoarthritis and subsequently treated with THA.
 All data were anonymized and uploaded to an academic coordinating research organization (ACRO) via secure online transfer.
 All patients signed an informed consent form prior to enrollment, and the study protocols were approved by the local investigational review boards (IRBs).

 Patients were treated with implants from a single manufacturer (Zimmer Biomet, Warsaw, IN, USA).
 Seventy-six percent (76%) of patients were treated with highly-crosslinked (95 kGy) VEPE liners (E1™).
 The remaining patients received moderately cross-linked (50 kGy) (ModXLPE), mechanically-annealed liners (ArCom XL™).
 The stages involved in the production of these liners are outlined in Figure 1.
 Two centers (158 patients) randomized patients by liner type, while the other two centers (72 patients) implanted only VEPE liners.
 Two types of press-fit acetabular shells were used: (i) three centers (160 patients) used a porous titanium coated shell (average porosity of 67%) (Regenerex™), and (ii) one center (70 patients) used a plasma-sprayed shell (average porosity of 45%) (Ringloc™).
-Ninety-three percent (93%) of patients received a 32mm femoral head (vs. 36mm), and 64% received a metal femoral head (vs. ceramic (Biolox Delta™, CeramTec GmbH, Plochingen, Germany)).
+Ninety-three percent (93%) of patients received a 32mm femoral head (vs. 36mm), and 64% received a metal (CoCr) femoral head (vs. ceramic (Biolox Delta™, CeramTec GmbH, Plochingen, Germany)).
 The stem design was selected at the discretion of each surgeon.
 The surgeries were performed by a total of 14 surgeons across the four centers.
 Either the anterolateral or posterolateral approach was used based on surgeon preference.
 Patient and implant variable summaries are shown in Table 2.

 Clinical Follow-up Data and Analysis